Turning Your Home Into an Investment Property

 On the downside, being a landlord isn’t for everyone.
 As a landlord, you may have to deal with tenants who fall behind on the rent or damage the home.
 Plus, you’ll need to ensure the property remains occupied and you have the funds to cover emergencies.
 If you’re moving far away, you’ll likely need to hire a property manager to take care of the house.
 Fortunately, you can always start with short-term leases while you adjust to being a landlord.

-Considerations When You Convert a Primary Residence to a Rental Property
+Considerations When Turning Your Primary Residence Into A Rental

 Before you decide to turn your home into an investment property, you’ll need to evaluate a range of factors: